Stylback/home-server/README.md

-# Server-Journey
+# Server journey

 A collection of thoughts and notes as I build my home server.
 If you find anything useful, feel free to use it in your own project!

 --------------------

-## The overall idea
-A budget-friendly, low maintance system running Ubuntu Server 22.04 LTS with Docker containers.
-Initially it will be used for cloud storage, file synchronisation and media streaming.
-Later on I hope to expand it to serve a static web page.

 ## Hardware